 The one spice that fights glycation the most is cumin.
 Cumin is a part of Mexican cooking and Ayurvedic cooking, which I use it in all my stir-fry’s and even in my burritos and fajitas.

 One last supplement that has been proven not only to protect us from making AGE’s but actually disposes of them when they get into our tissues is L-Carnosine.
 Take one 500 mg capsule with two meals (totaling 1000 mg per day).

-And we are currently writing a paper (will first be published in our newsletter) about scientists accidentally discovering a pretty good cure for type two diabetes.
+We’ve recently finished writing a paper about scientists accidentally discovering a pretty good “cure” for type two diabetes.

 Agave Nectar ─ is mostly fructose but doesn’t raise blood sugar or spike insulin.
 However, it creates many AGEs and has been linked to liver damage.